anonutopia/anonutopians/anote.md

 #### TODO - v2.0 (MVP)

+- [ ] 0.1 bug when sending from BSC to Anote
 - [ ] list your own token
 - [ ] AINT time lock
 - [ ] anote time lock